Vanessa Hill

-Vanessa Hill (born 3 March 1987) is an Australian television presenter and science communicator who is best known for her YouTube series BrainCraft.
+Vanessa M. Hill (born 3 March 1987) is an Australian scientist, television presenter and science communicator who is best known for her YouTube series BrainCraft.
 Hill has hosted a PBS series of the same name since 2014.

+As an academic, Hill has focused on technology and sleep habits, including the investigation of bedtime procrastination.

 Early life and education

-Hill was born in Sydney, Australia and developed her interest in science while walking dingoes around Taronga Zoo.
+Vanessa M. Hill, Australia and developed her interest in science while walking dingoes around Taronga Zoo.
 In 2008, Hill graduated from the University of New South Wales with a Bachelor of Science and then completed a Master of Science Communication at the Australian National University.
 She completed a PhD at Central Queensland University and has published papers on bedtime procrastination.

 Career

 In 2008, Hill began working for CSIRO, a federal government agency for scientific research as an educator.
 In 2013, she won the CSIRO medal for excellence and hosted a series on DIY Experiments for the agency.

 In 2014, Hill was hired by PBS after presenting her idea for BrainCraft as a stop-motion science series.
 She further collaborated with PBS and Screen Australia in 2017 to direct and host Mutant Menu, a global exploration of new gene editing technology that was PBS Digital Studio's first long-form documentary, and in 2018 for Attention Wars, an online exploration of the behavioral psychology behind social media.

 Hill is a host of the ABC series Sciencey and appears as a regular guest on ABC Radio, Dear Hank & John, DNews and SciShow.

 In 2019, Hill was announced as a AAAS Women in STEM ambassador and was represented in the largest collection of statues of women ever assembled at the Smithsonian Institution.